multiverseweb/Dataverse/README.md

 - Go to [`line no. 1` in script.js](https://github.com/multiverseweb/Dataverse/blob/main/website/scripts/script.js#L5-L7) and append the name of your city to the `cities` array. (optional)
 - Make your contributions and commit them (`git commit -m 'Add feature'`).
 - Push to the branch (`git push origin feature-branch`).
-- Create a Pull Request, so I can review and merge it.
+- Create a Pull Request, so we can review and merge it.

 ### Our Valuable Contributors ❤️✨

 [![Contributors](https://contrib.rocks/image?repo=multiverseweb/Dataverse)](https://github.com/multiverseweb/Dataverse/graphs/contributors)

 ### Stargazers ❤️

 <div align='left'>

 [![Stargazers repo roster for @multiverseweb/Dataverse](https://reporoster.com/stars/dark/multiverseweb/Dataverse)](https://github.com/multiverseweb/Dataverse/stargazers)

 </div>